Nathaniel P. Tallmadge

 Nathaniel P. Tallmadge (February 8, 1795 – November 2, 1864) was an American lawyer, politician, and Wisconsin pioneer.
 He served two terms as United States senator from New York (1833-1839; 1840-1844) and was the 3rd governor of the Wisconsin Territory (1844-1845).
 Originally active in politics as a Jacksonian Democrat, he fell out with the party during the presidency of Martin Van Buren and eventually became a Whig.

-Tallmadge was also one of the first landowners in what is now Fond du Lac, Wisconsin.
+Tallmadge was one of the first landowners in what is now Fond du Lac, Wisconsin.
 His former estate outside Fond du Lac is now the site of the city's oldest cemetery, Rienzi Cemetery.
 He was a member of the Tallmadge (or Talmadge) family of New England, which had many notable members in American political and cultural history.
 His eldest son, Isaac S. Tallmadge, was a member of the Wisconsin Legislature, and his grandson, Charles R. Boardman, was adjutant general of Wisconsin.

 His middle name is a matter of dispute.
-His Congressional biography and other sources list it as Pitcher, indicating association with New York governor Nathaniel Pitcher; his gravestone, however, lists his middle name as Potter—his mother's maiden name.
+His Congressional biography and other sources list it as Pitcher, indicating association with New York governor Nathaniel Pitcher; however, his gravestone lists his middle name as Potter—his mother's maiden name.